Pvt. Vincent Charles Sykora

 in Baylor County, Texas, in 1918 to Vincent J.

-Sykora & Anna Krenek-Sykora.
-He was one
+Sykora & Anna Krenek-Sykora and was one of the

-of the couple's four children.
-His mother
+couple's four children.
+His mother died in

 with his grandparents in Baylor County in

 1930.
-He later lived in Megargel, Texas and
+He lived in Megargel, Texas, and

 graduated from Westover High School in Westover,

 Vincent was inducted into the U.S. Army on March